 Rear-end car accidents frequently result in serious injuries.
 They often are caused by inattentiveness on the part of the rear driver.
 Cell phones and other distracting technology such as GPS systems, of course, can lead to a driver’s distraction.

 If you have been injured or lost a loved one in a rear-end collision, it will be important to get legal assistance immediately.
-The Jebaily Law Firm, P.A., is available to help.
+The Jebaily Law Firm is available to help.
 Call or contact us online today.

 Our firm has represented victims of many types of car wrecks in Florence and throughout South Carolina for Over 50 Years.
 Our car accident lawyers can review your case in a free consultation and help you to explore your options for seeking a recovery.

 Why Do Rear-End Crashes Occur in South Carolina?

 Drivers who careless or recklessly “tailgate” the drivers ahead of them often are to blame for rear-end accidents.
 Tailgating is a serious problem because it does not allow a driver enough time to stop when the car in front slows down for a stop light or other reasons.

 People often tailgate because they are distracted by cell phones or by interacting with other passengers, or because they are looking at directions, changing the radio or eating or drinking.
 Due to inattention, they may fail to recognize they are dangerously close to the car in front.